falond/bamazon/README.md

 A Node.js &amp; MySQL digital storefront.
 This is a command line Node app that mimics an Amazon-like storefront.

 ### Node.js
-This JavaScript file replicate the basics of placing an order:
+This JavaScript file runs the basics of placing an order:

 - `bamazonCustomer.js` _([See example here](#customer))_
   - Receives orders from customers via the command line and interfaces with mySQL to deplete stock from the store's inventory.